vaibhavkothari33/PaiseKaHisab/Readme.md

 **How It Works:**
 - The app uses the GitHub API to fetch the total number of commits made to the repository and displays this count in the footer.

+## Issues to be Solved

+We have some tasks open for contributions.
+If you're a fresher or a beginner, the app’s easy tech stack makes it ideal for you to start contributing!
+Here are some issues to work on:

+1. **Hide Firebase API Keys**:
+   - Currently, the Firebase API keys are publicly visible in the codebase.
+We need to secure these keys by hiding them properly.

+2. **Add a Website Visitor Counter**:
+   - Implement a feature to count and display the number of visitors to the website.

+3. **Custom Alert Box for Input Validation**:
+   - Replace the browser's default alert boxes with a custom-designed alert box for validation errors (e.g., when a user doesn't enter a value in required fields like "price" or "name").
+[See the full issue details here](https://github.com/vaibhavkothari33/PaiseKaHisab/issues/4).

+To contribute to these issues, please follow the contribution steps below.

 ## Technologies Used

 - **HTML/CSS:** For structuring and styling the web pages.